wurdit/ffmpeg/README.md

 `-y` Overwrite the output if it exists.

 `-vf "filter1=settings,filter2=settings"` Apply video filters like cropping, scaling, deinterlacing, frame skipping, or dozens of other possible commands.
 See: https://ffmpeg.org/ffmpeg-filters.html for a full list.
+Not all filters have or need settings.
+Quotes are only required if there are spaces in the filter list.
+If you need a comma inside one filter setting, it needs to be escaped with a backslash, like `select=mod(n\,10),yadif`.
+The comma after `mod` is for separating The two arguments to the `mod` function.
+That makes it look like it's starting a new video filter to the `-vf` parser, so it needs to be escaped to prevent that.

 `-r [number]` Change the framerate of the video.

-Specify it before the input to change the input framerate which will speed up or slow down the input video, or before the output to change the output framerate which will duplicate or drop frames to achieve the specified FPS *without* changing the apparent speed.
+Specify it before the **input** to change the input framerate which will speed up or slow down the input video.
+A 30 fps video input as 60 fps will play twice as fast.
+(This only affects the video, not the audio, but this document is about GIFs, so it's outside its scope)

+Specify it before the **output** to change the output framerate which will duplicate or drop frames to achieve the specified FPS *without* changing the apparent speed.
+The default output framerate is the same as the input.
+If the input was an image sequence, then the default is 25.

 `-vsync [passthrough|cfr|vfr]` Specify how to handle videos with frames that have irregular timestamps.
 Useful for avoiding duplicate frames when extracting images from certain video, in which case I think the `-vsync vfr` option is the one you want (for variable frame rate).

 `qscale:v [number]` A quality preset for the video portion of the ouput.
 This applies to codecs that have variable birtate presets or for image outputs like jpeg.
 A smaller number is higher quality, starting with "0".
 For jpg, 0, through 2 are all the same.
 The default is pretty bad, so I always specify 2.
 Can be abbreviated `-q:v`.
 (Use `a` instead of `v` for audio quality.)

-## Output file

-The last argument after all of the named parameters is the output.

-`ffmpeg -hide_banner -i video.mp4 video.mkv`

-This will convert the video to an MKV container, for example.
+`-ss [timestamp or value in seconds]` Seek.
+If specified **before** the input, it will perform a fast approximate seek, then do an accurate seek as it gets close.
+This is good for very large files or web files.
+If specified **after** the input, it decodes the entire video until it hits that point.
+Avoid that.
+Examples: `-ss 01:00` to seek to 1 minute.
+The full format is `HH:MM:SS.mmmm`.
+Can use fractional seconds like `-ss 01:05.333`.
+Values without a colon are seconds. `120` is two minutes, for example.
+There are other options, too: https://ffmpeg.org/ffmpeg-utils.html#time-duration-syntax

+`-to [timestamp]` When to stop reading the video.
+Often used with `-ss` to only select a portion of a video.
+Example: `-ss 01:00 -to 01:05` to take the 5 seconds between 01:00 and 01:05.

+`-t` Rather than t timestamp as in `-to`, you can specify a number of seconds to read after seeking, or from the start of a file.

+You'll see some of these in the examples.

 # Example Usage